Article

 Cons:

-Due to the lack of collaboration and mentorship between employees and their higher-ups, this management style has several disadvantages that can result in low morale.
+Due to the lack of collaboration and mentorship between employees and their higher-ups, the autocratic management style has several disadvantages that can result in low morale.
 An autocratic leader may become overburdened with decision-making and delegating tasks, leading to potential burnout and increased stress levels.

 Without the ability to weigh in on critical decisions, employees don’t feel valued for their perspectives, leading to reduced motivation, engagement, and work satisfaction.
 Additionally, the lack of collaborative brainstorming shuts the door to the sharing of creative ideas, impacting overall organizational innovation.